armando-lv/armando-lv/README.md

 Hi!
 I'm Armando.
 Im studying a licentiate on business intelligence and innovation at CETYS Universidad.
-I'm learning Python, Javascript and Java.
+I'm currently learning Python for data analysis.
-I would like to develop data visualizations and tools for data analysis, thinking of trying game development too.
+I would like to learn about how to improve businesses through data science.
 Take care!